What is lung cancer?

 The goal of hospice care is to help people in the last phases of an incurable disease live as fully and comfortably as possible.
 Hospice care involves medically controlling pain and other symptoms while providing psychological and spiritual support as well as services to support the patient’s family.

 What are the potential complications of lung cancer?

 Complications of lung cancer are life threatening.
 Complications are caused by an abnormally rapid growth of old or damaged cells.
-These cells can travel through the bloodstream and lymphatic system to other areas of the body, such as the other lung, brain, bones, adrenal glands, and liver (metastasis).
+These cells can metastasize, or spread through the bloodstream and lymphatic system to other areas of the body.
 Cancer cells can continue to multiply rapidly in other organs and develop new malignant tumors that interfere with normal organ function.

 Over time, lung cancer can lead to serious complications including: